kabi10shrestha/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** insecure.ts is vulnerable to privilege escalation because it uses insecure authorization logic.
+Specifically, it checks the user's role directly from the database without validating that the user making the request is actually authorized to perform the action.
 2. Briefly explain how a malicious attacker can exploit them.
+An attacker could exploit this vulnerability by sending a request with a valid userId and a new role, bypassing the authorization check.
+Since the role is updated based on the user's data without proper session management or authentication, an attacker could escalate their privileges to 'admin'.
-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability? secure.ts uses session-based authentication to ensure the user making the request is logged in and has the correct permissions.
+Only users with the 'admin' role in the session can update roles, preventing unauthorized users from escalating privileges.